jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 The operations are similar as specified on {{RFC7252}}:

 1. The device performs first DHCPv4/v6 and gets an IP address.
+The network can provide a temporary address before MUD validation starts.
 2. The device may then emit a subsequent  DHCPREQUEST using the DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coap://[2001:db8:3::123]/mud/light-class```) indicating that it is of the class type of "light".
 3. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.
 4. The MUD manager will then get the MUD file from the Thing "/mud" resource.